The Ultimate Rebrand Checklist | What to Update After a Logo Is Redesigned

 At the heart of the rebranding process lies the most vital element: your logo.
 It's a visual representation of your company's identity, and it can have a big impact on how people perceive you.
 When you're rebranding, redesigned logos require your full attention.

 Redesigning your logo is a careful process that requires time, patience, and strategic thinking.
 You need to make sure that your new logo is aligned with your rebranding vision and leaves a lasting impression on your customers.
-Additionally, it's always recommended to add brand strategy to your rebrand to ensure success.
+Additionally, it’s always worth revisiting your foundation before you redesign your logo, because brand clarity is what helps your rebrand translate consistently across every touchpoint.
 This will help you define new target audiences, identify any changes in perception, and create a cohesive brand identity that resonates with your customers.

 Your logo is the spark that ignites your brand's transformation.
 It's the element that connects all the other aspects of your rebranding strategy.
 Don't rush it.
 Give it the time and attention it deserves.